 One of the best things about the hobby of bird watching is how easy it is to start.
 Have you ever seen a bird and said, hey, that’s a pretty bird; I wonder what kind it is?
 Congratulations, you’re a bird watcher.
 Welcome to the club.
 Yes, you may have just taken your first step down a path that will lead you to spend large sums of money on binoculars and to have an obsessive list of all the birds you’ve seen in your life and to start dropping phrases like “sexual dimorphism” into your daily conversation, but then again, maybe you just like looking at birds every once in a while.
 That’s OK.
 And bird watching without even going outside?
 It doesn’t get much easier than that.

-If you’re a serious birder, maybe you don’t need the list.
+Print out the bird list If you’re a serious birder, maybe you don’t need the list.
 Maybe you want to see if you can tell a slender-billed tyrannulet from a specious tryrannulet without any clues.
 If so, go for it.
 But for most of us, having a list helpfully limits the universe of birds to consider: If you see a bird that looks like an owl, and the only owl on the list is the Andean pygmy owl, well, you know you just spotted an Andean pygmy owl.

 Birdwatching the movie with the list in hand turns the activity into something like doing a jigsaw puzzle.
 You know the birds are there, just as you know the pieces of a puzzle are there, and your job is to find them.
 This is a bit different than birding out in nature, where you never know what you’re going to see.
 That’s more like a research project where you try to gather all the information you can, then draw conclusions.
 Each approach exercises different mental muscles.
 But even if you treat it like a jigsaw puzzle, you don’t have to find all the birds!
 (It would probably take you quite a while.)
 Follow your natural curiosity.
 You can just look up the birds you find the prettiest.
 Or identify 10 birds and call it a day.
 This is fun, not work.